3rd Gen AMD Ryzen processors:

 Above: AMD's new Ryzen 9 3900X CPU is beating Intel's flagship Core i9-9900K desktop CPU by 60%!

-Digital Tigers is pleased to feature 3rd Generation AMD Ryzen processors in the new Stratosphere Pro R8 workstation, which supports up to five monitors with fast performance at a terrific price.
+Digital Tigers is pleased to feature 3rd Generation AMD Ryzen processors in the new Stratosphere Pro R8 workstation, which supports up to eight monitors with fast performance at a terrific price.
 If you're someone who hates to choose between performance and value, why not choose both?

 See the primer that follows to learn more about key terms such as CPU cores, threads, multithreading, clock speed and Turbo Core.